Arne1303/php-security-checker-docker/README.md

 This Docker image packs the [php security checker](https://github.com/fabpot/local-php-security-checker) into a standalone docker image which can be used in pipelines to check for known security issues in you're composer dependencies.

+The Security checker is executable from everywhere in the image by calling "local-security-checker"

 ### Gitlab-Ci